juandpinto/jdpinto.com/content/blog/2018-in-review.md

 ## Future

 It sure was a great year.
 But I also failed to accomplish many of the things I set out to do.
 Reflecting on the past should always serve as an opportunity to set goals for the future.
-Here is just a brief list of some the things I set out to do this year but failed.
+Here is just a brief list of some of the things I set out to do this year but failed:

 - Fine-tune and publish the research portion of my M.A. thesis in an academic journal.
 - Fine-tune and publish the frequency dictionary that I created as part of my M.A. thesis.